-- This medicine may help the immune system work.
+- Changes in your immune system can happen when you start taking drugs to treat HIV.
 If you have an infection that you did not know you had, it may show up when you take Norvir (ritonavir tablets).
-Tell your doctor right away if you notice any signs of infection like fever, sore throat, weakness, cough, or shortness of breath after you start Norvir (ritonavir tablets).
+Tell your doctor right away if you have any new signs after you start Norvir (ritonavir tablets), even after taking it for several months.
+This includes signs of infection like fever, sore throat, weakness, cough, or shortness of breath.

 - If giving to your child, the dose of Norvir (ritonavir tablets) may need to be changed as your child's weight changes.
 Have your child's weight checked often.
 Talk with the doctor before changing your child's dose.